 Customer Service and Billing

-Is responsible for the timely and accurate billing of over 11,800 service connections in the District, while providing exceptional customer service to each and every one of our customers.
+is responsible for the timely and accurate billing of over 12,000 service connections in the District, while providing exceptional customer service to each and every one of our customers.

-Administers education, outreach, and incentive programs for our customers to help the District reduce water consumption in an effort to meet the statewide goal of a 20% reduction in consumption by the year 2020.
+administers education, outreach, and incentive programs for our customers to help the district reduce water consumption in an effort to meet the statewide water conservation regulations.

 Engineering and Planning